-It’s the perfect opportunity to express our gratitude and to salute those who are currently serving or have served in the military.
 How can you show your appreciation this month?
+Thanks to nonprofit organizations that devote their time and energy to our U.S. Military members, showing your gratitude is easy.
 Here are five ways to honor our veterans, active duty members, and their families.

 1.)
 Send a care package.

-Contact Operation Gratitude to find out how you can lift the spirits of new recruits, U.S. service members deployed overseas, and America’s wounded heroes.
+Contact Operation Gratitude to find out how to help.
+You can lift the spirits of new recruits, U.S. service members deployed overseas, and America’s wounded heroes.
 Packages contain snacks, toiletries, magazines, games, DVDs, and personal letters of appreciation.

 Whether you’re a college student or high school student, talk to your dean or principal about creating on-campus or community fundraisers for programs like the Wounded Warrior Project (WWP), a charitable organization that supports veterans who’ve incurred physical or mental injuries while serving in the military.
 The WWP offers a student ambassador program with a range of fundraising ideas for all ages, from implementing bake sale campaigns in elementary schools to hosting dance marathons and campus carnivals as part of sororities and fraternities’ annual philanthropic events.
 You could also reach out to your local Veterans of Foreign Wars (VFW) Post to request guest speakers for your school or to find out how students can donate food or clothing to veterans in need.